oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
 -- Section 7: Storage Policies
--- Consolidated and performant policies for file storage buckets.
 -- ================================================================================================

--- Create new, consolidated policies for Storage
-DROP POLICY IF EXISTS "Allow public read access to app assets" ON storage.objects;
-DROP POLICY IF EXISTS "Allow authenticated users to manage assignment files" ON storage.objects;
-DROP POLICY IF EXISTS "Allow admins to manage school assets" ON storage.objects;

 CREATE POLICY "Allow public read access to app assets" ON storage.objects FOR SELECT USING (